 Offering – A fire is built out of three pieces of hard wood.

 Act – The locked box containing the paper is thrown into the fire, and the Cultist sits by the flames while everything is burned to ash.

 Act – The only key to the lock is swallowed by the Cultist.

 The target is rendered incapable of communicating about the topic, event, or theme chosen by the Cultist.
 Their lips will not part when they try to speak, their hands will tremble uncontrollably when they try to write, movements freeze when they try to gesture towards the truth.
 This does not prevent them from thinking about the chosen subject.
 The effects of this rite last for 3 events.
 The Cultist should inform staff as soon as this is performed, so that the target may be informed.

-Though this does not inflict the Cursed state, it is considered a Curse, and can be removed in all such manners that break curses.
+Though this does not inflict the Damned state, it is considered a Damnation, and can be removed in all such manners that break damnations.

 You are guarded from harm to your person by employing illusions

 Two perfects are simply one, for perfection is not divisible.

 Act – The Cultist goes to a completely dark place with no external light sources.

 Act – The space is illuminated with a single, directional light source facing the center of the room from one of the walls.
 The Cultist stands with their back to the light source in a position that makes their shadow equal in size to them.